 For purposes of this letter, a disagreement with management is a financial accounting, reporting, or auditing matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditor's report.
 We are pleased to report that no such disagreements arose during the course of our audit.

-To the Board of Trustees and Citizens' Oversight Committee Rancho Santiago Community College District Page 2
+To the Board of Trustees and Citizens' Oversight Committee Rancho Santiago Community College District Communication With Governance Page 2 of 2

 Management Representations